moar55/Age-of-Empires-II-CLI/README.md

 Note:
 * Building steps work for linux and mac only.
-* You can set the DATABASE_URI in ~/.bashrc but I am not sure if that's secure :joy:
+* You can set the DATABASE_URI in ~/.bashrc and source it, but I am not sure if that's secure :joy: